karma-runner/karma-ng-html2js-preprocessor/README.md

         return cacheId;
       },

+      // enalbe require-js mode, will generate require(['angular']) part at the very begining
+      // of the code snippet
+      enableRequireJs: true,

       // setting this option will create only a single module that contains templates
       // from all the files, so you can load them all with module('foo')
       moduleName: 'foo'

     }
   });
 };